mnapoli/ReflectionBenchmark/README.md

 ## Results

-- Read a single property:
+- Read a single property on *one* object:

-Casting to an array is faster by not so much.
+The closure is faster.

-- Read the same property on many objects:
+- Read a single property on *many* objects:

-Reflection is faster than other methods.
+Reflection is way faster.

 - Reading all the properties of an object:

 The closure is way faster.

-- Writing a single property:
+- Writing a single property on *one* object:

 Reflection is slightly faster.

-- Writing the same property on many objects:
+- Writing a single property on *many* objects:

 Reflection is way faster.